WHAT MAKES US DIFFERENT FROM ANY OTHER “SURVEYOR”

 - Engines and transmission (Visual Inspection)

-- Engine analysis require a separate survey (Separate Type of Inspection).
+- Engine analysis requires a separate survey (Separate Type of Inspection).

 - Oil Analysis of all power systems, and transmission(s).
 (Additional Cost)